Página de inicioSafety Score Methodology

 • Multi-dimensional view of traffic safety challenges

-• Data-driven baselines for safety improvement initiatives
+• Data-driven baselines for comparing communities

 What These Rankings Don’t Show